“Sometimes if you stay in the same place for a long time you start to think ‘this is all I can do’.”

 Image of Freya Pedley

 While Freya Pedley's work was rewarding, she felt ready for something different.
-Here's how she repackaged her skills to shift into a new career, while continuing to make a positive impact.
+Here's how she repackaged her skills to shift into a new career, and how it's panning out two years on.

 What work were you doing previously?